rexresearch.com

 tends to gather on the surface of the material, which makes it

-worked around this problem with an intricately designed solar
+researchers worked around this problem with an intricately

-steam generator that prevents the salt from spoiling the broth.
+designed solar steam generator that prevents the salt from

-a material that attracts water, which is coated with a layer of
+paper, a material that attracts water, which is coated with a

-carbon nanotubes that convert sunlight into heat.
-Water is fed
+layer of carbon nanotubes that convert sunlight into heat.
+Water

-into the center of the disc via a simple cotton thread, where the
+is fed into the center of the disc via a simple cotton thread,

-heat turns it into steam that builds up on the disc while pushing
+where the heat turns it into steam that builds up on the disc

 In this way, the device removes almost 100 percent of salt from

-assures us is "high enough for practical applications."
-The salts
+Zhang assures us is "high enough for practical applications."

-that accumulate at the edges, meanwhile, can also be harvested for
+The salts that accumulate at the edges, meanwhile, can also be

-bay in South Australia, and found that it absorbed 94 percent of
+a bay in South Australia, and found that it absorbed 94 percent

-the light across the solar spectrum.
-It worked whether wet or dry,
+of the light across the solar spectrum.
+It worked whether wet or

-with light exposure heating up the device from 25 to 50° C (77 to
+dry, with light exposure heating up the device from 25 to 50° C

 "This device can produce six to eight liters (1.6 to 2.1 gal) of